Virtual Team Building Activities, Games & Ideas for Work

 Let's get to it!

-Online Office Games is a form of “Office Olympics” that includes spirited challenges, virtual team games and activities.
-Example virtual activities for employees include fast-paced trivia, Go Get It lightning scavenger hunts, and a communication sharpening game called “Can You Hear Me Now?”.
+Online Office Games is a form of "Office Olympics" that includes spirited challenges, virtual team games and activities.
+Example activities include fast-paced trivia, Go Get It lightning scavenger hunts, and a communication game called "Can You Hear Me Now?"

 Online Office Games is energetic, competitive, and everything you need to build some serious team engagement while working from home.
-It is also our most popular event type with 150,000+ guests to date.
+It is also our most popular event type with 150,000+ guests to date, and a 4.95/5 star rating based on 8400+ reviews.
 We often hear from participants that these virtual office games were the most fun they ever had in a Zoom room.

 Your team experience includes: